 In 1877, Member for Liverpool Plains, Hanley Bennett, ordered surveys be made along the Namoi at Manilla and called tenders for the building of a causeway.
 A year later, Joseph Conlon's bid of £3,000 was accepted and work began on a low-level bridged causeway - timber decking with excavations beneath for the free flow of water.
 There was a drought on, so the contractor completed the job without hinderance and all went well, until drought breaking rain in 1879 flooded the river and washed the structure away.
 High water rushed over the remains for the following 4 weeks and Bennett's Causeway became a source of both humour and frustration.
 Locals at the time dubbed it Bennett's 'Waterfall' - history recalls it as Bennetts 'Folly'.

-On November 16 1878 - Colonial Secretary Henry Cohen, received two deputations from Manilla - one from north of the river, the other from the south, demanding the construction of a high level bridge, but this would be just one of many desperate appeals submitted, following inevitable tragedies and near disasters, over the course of the next few years.
+Back in November 16 1878, Colonial Secretary Henry Cohen, received two deputations from Manilla - one from north of the river, the other from the south - demanding the construction of a high level bridge.
+But this would be just one of many desperate appeals submitted, following inevitable tragedies and near disasters, over the course of the next few years.

 When construction of the iron bridge over the Namoi river at Manilla began, it was at the end of a long process of agitation by the people for a safe crossing of not only the Namoi at Manilla, but all major river crossings northward, in a major effort to open the entire transportation route to the Queensland border.